Vandesm14/stack/docs/src/installation.md

 # Installation

-Stack is currently not in the cargo registry, so to install, you must clone the repo and install it manually.
+Stack is not currently in the cargo registry, so to install, you must clone the repo and install it manually with `cargo`.

 ```bash
 # Clone the repo